Press release (or news release) template

 Month Dd, Yyyy – City, Prov./State – Organization name

-Lead sentence – aim for a max of 30 words – introduce most importanct “who”, “what”, “when”, and “where”.
+Lead sentence – aim for a max of 30 words – introduce most important “who”, “what”, “when”, and “where”.

-Bridge paragragh – can be multiple sentences – amplifies lead and presents additional information like “why”, “how”, and “how much/many” – aim for max of 50 words – between lead and bridge your reader should have a high level understanding of your story.
+Bridge paragraph – can be multiple sentences – amplifies lead and presents additional information like “why”, “how”, and “how much/many” – aim for max of 50 words – between lead and bridge your reader should have a high level understanding of your story.

 For more information visit youwebsite.com/link-to-detailed-info.